spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-shipment-type-subdomain-walkthrough.md

 ## Extension point for filtering shipment types assigned to product offers before publishing them to the Storage

-This extension point provides the ability to filter the product offer shipment type collection before publishing it to storage.
+This extension point provides the ability to filter the product offer shipment type collection before publishing it to storage :`\Spryker\Zed\ProductOfferShipmentTypeStorageExtension\Dependency\Plugin\ProductOfferShipmentTypeStorageFilterPluginInterface`.

-**\Spryker\Zed\ProductOfferShipmentTypeStorageExtension\Dependency\Plugin\ProductOfferShipmentTypeStorageFilterPluginInterface**

-Example:

-**\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferShipmentTypeStorage\MerchantProductOfferShipmentTypeStorageFilterPlugin**

-This plugin filters out `ProductOfferShipmentTypeCollectionTransfer.productOfferShipmentTypes` with product offers from inactive merchants.
+The following example plugin filters out `ProductOfferShipmentTypeCollectionTransfer.productOfferShipmentTypes` with product offers from inactive merchants: `\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferShipmentTypeStorage\MerchantProductOfferShipmentTypeStorageFilterPlugin`.